seastan/lotr-lcg-set-generator/README.md

 6. Install the design tool and the custom plugin.
 Follow these steps:

-  - Clone https://github.com/seastan/lotr-lcg-se-plugin to a new local folder.
-Go to this folder.
+  - Clone the plugin repo to a new local folder.
+Go to that folder.
   - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive and put `VAFTHRUD.TTF` into `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font/` folder.
   - Run `setup.bat` (Windows) or `setup.sh` (Mac/Linux) to generate the `.seext` files.